-Best friends for life, Willy Nilly & Thumper meet up each day and set out on journeys that lead to unexpected twists and turns.
+Willy Nilly and his friends meet up each day and set out on journeys that lead to unexpected twists and turns.
 You may find them:

 - Working as a team to outsmart and get away from a host of crafty villains

 - Standing up to an assortment of sketchy characters that threaten Hoop ‘n’ Holler